Dyspareunia is pain when sexual intercourse or other sexual activity that involves penetration is attempted or pain during these activities.

 Deep pain during or after sexual intercourse may result from the following:

-Couples are encouraged to find ways to attain mutual pleasure (including having orgasms and ejaculation) that do not involve penetration.
-Such means can include stimulation involving the mouth, hands, or a vibrator.
+Couples are encouraged to find ways to attain mutual pleasure (including having orgasms and ejaculation) that do not involve penetration—for example, stimulation involving the mouth, hands, or a vibrator.

 For superficial pain, applying an anesthetic ointment and taking sitz baths may help, as may liberally applying a lubricant before intercourse.
 Water-based lubricants rather than petroleum jelly or other oil-based lubricants are preferable.
 Oil-based lubricants tend to dry the vagina and can damage latex contraceptive devices such as condoms and diaphragms.
 Spending more time in foreplay may increase vaginal lubrication.